Shchip/ansible-test/README.md

-Before user template configuration, all config files are made backup copies, if there is on the target server.
+Before use template configuration, all config files are made backup copies, if there is on the target server.